 Your Brakes Screech and Grind

 If your brakes screech or grind, you’ve likely gone too far between brake pad changes.
 You shouldn’t hear noises when you brake unless you hear your tires squeal because you slammed on the brakes to avoid an accident.
 Screeching or squealing noises could be the pads or something else going on with your brakes.
 Grinding noises are the pads or debris caught in the rotors or calipers.
+This can lead to brake failure.

 Your Brakes Smell Hot